repeatexplorer/workshop/README.md

 # RepeatExplorer workshop
-This repository includes a supplementary training materials and script used during RepeatExplorer workshop (http://repeatexplorer.org/)
+This repository includes a supplementary training materials and scripts used during RepeatExplorer workshop (http://repeatexplorer.org/)